AmbyN/usmrr-telegraph-sounder/README.md

 6) release the button
 7) twist the train selector knob to the correct station
 8) confirm the "I AM xx" message
-9) press and hold either REFULAR or EXTRA button until the flashing stops.
+9) press and hold either REGULAR or EXTRA button until the flashing stops.